Request for Applications (RFA):

 - CSF leak prevention and treatment (as related to cranial base)

-A total of $30,000 has been budgeted for this annual grant cycle.
-For this 2017 cycle, we can award grants adding up to this amount.
+A total of $60,000 has been budgeted for this annual grant cycle.
+For this 2021-2022 cycle, the NASBS can award grants adding up to this amount.
 It is expected that grants in 5, 10, 15 or 20 thousand dollar amounts will be awarded.
 Final award amounts will also be based on the provided budget.
-The grant review committee (consisting of NASBS Board and Research Committee members) will review and score the applications.
+The grant review committee (consisting of Research Committee members) will review and score the applications.
 The best applications in each of the categories (defined below) will be awarded.

-The P.I on the grant must be an active member (with all dues paid) of the North American Skull Base Society.
-Please contact email@example.com to confirm your active membership.
+The Principal Investigator (PI) on the grant must be an active member (with all dues paid) of the North American Skull Base Society.
+Please contact [email protected] to confirm your active membership.

 The NASBS Grant Program consists of two application categories: